Skip to content

 Yes.
 You need to fill out a FAFSA for the academic year for which you would like to receive federal financial aid.
 Complete the FAFSA online at https://studentaid.gov/h/apply-for-aid/fafsa

 Q: I don't know where I want to go to college.
-Should I wait until decide to apply for Financial Aid?
+Should I wait until I decide to apply for Financial Aid?

 NO!
-On the FAFSA you may list up to 5 different institutions you would like to receive your FAFSA information.
+On the FAFSA, you may list up to 5 different institutions you would like to receive your FAFSA information.
 Just think of your top 5 choices and get the FAFSA done.
 You may also add or remove schools from your list at a later date.

 Q: My parent(s) are not helping me pay for college.
 Do I need parental information on the FAFSA?